bajpainaman/DeltaMCP/README.md

 # Delta MCP Server

-A Model Context Protocol server that brings git-delta's beautiful syntax highlighting and diff formatting to AI assistants like Cursor, Claude Desktop, and Warp.
-Instead of plain text diffs, you get colorized, syntax-highlighted output that makes code reviews and debugging much easier.
+A Model Context Protocol server that brings git-delta's beautiful syntax highlighting and diff formatting to AI assistants like Cursor, Claude Code, Claude Desktop, and Warp.
+Instead of plain text diffs, you get clean terminal-style colorized output that looks exactly like native delta, with the added benefit of clickable browser links for better viewing.

 ## What This Does